 - Preheat oven to 350 degree Fahrenheit.

 - Place almonds on an unlined baking sheet.
-Bake 10 to 12 minutes, watching to ensure they don't burn and rotating the pan about halfway.
+Bake for 10 to 12 minutes, watching to ensure they don't burn and rotating the pan about halfway through cooking.

-- Remove from the oven and allow to cool.Note: To speed up cooling time, you can place the almonds on a new sheet pan and place into the fridge until cooled.
+- Remove from the oven and allow to cool.Note: To speed up cooling time, you can place the almonds on a new baking sheet and place into the fridge until cooled.

 - Place almonds in a food processor (I use a 12-cup processor).

-- Process for 8 to 10 minutes, stopping to scrape down sides of processor with a spatula every couple of minutes, or as necessary.
-Note: the mixture will initially look very powdery and dry (this is completely normal, just go with it; eventually the almonds will break down and will be smooth and creamy).
+- Process for 8 to 10 minutes or until creamy, stopping to scrape down sides of processor with a spatula every couple of minutes, or as necessary.
+Note: The mixture will initially look very powdery and dry (this is completely normal, just go with it; eventually the almonds will break down and will be smooth and creamy).
 Also, depending on the power of the processor you are using, the process may take a little longer, but that's okay.

-- Once mixture is smooth and creamy, add salt and process for another minute until combined.
+- Once mixture is smooth and creamy, add salt (if using) and process for another minute until combined.